ucan-wg/invocation/README.md

 UCAN is a chained-capability format.
 A UCAN contains all of the information that one would need to perform some action, and the provable authority to do so.
 This begs the question: can UCAN be used directly as an RPC language?

 Some teams have had success using UCAN directly for RPC when the intention is clear from context.
-This occurs when there is more information on the channel than the UCAN itself (such as an HTTP path that a UCAN is sent to).
-Capability invocation contains strictly more information than delegation: all of the authorty of UCAN, plus the command to perform the action.
+This can be successful when there is more information on the channel than the UCAN itself (such as an HTTP path that a UCAN is sent to).
+However, capability invocation contains strictly more information than delegation: all of the authorty of UCAN, plus the command to perform the action.

 ## 1.1 Intuition